scylladb/scylladb/docs/cql/cqlsh.rst

 SHOW HOST
 ~~~~~~~~~

-Prints the IP address and port of the Cassandra node that cqlsh is connected to in addition to the cluster name.
+Prints the IP address and port of the ScyllaDB node that cqlsh is connected to in addition to the cluster name.

 Example: